MA in Higher Education and Student Development

 Total Credits 21

-Students may choose the capstone course option or these option as described below.
+Students choose either the capstone course option or thesis option as described below.
+Electives can be taken outside of HE courses and should be selected in consultation with the advisor.

 Capstone Course Option